jarmol/rustlang/witharguments/README.md

 Sunrise time           = 01:15:13
 Noon time              = 12:22:05
 Sunset time            = 23:28:58
-$
+jarmo$
 ```
 ## Case the first day of month near to midnight
 The local time and UTC may have different date near to midnight.
 On the first day of each month especially, also the months are different for both in the midnight.
 That makes the conversion of the local time and date to UTC as required for the Julian date number more
 complicated.
-This case is handled now in this version.
+This case is solved now in this version.
 ```
-$
+jarmo$
 suncalcargs 0 12 0 2019 12 1`
 Program:    target/debug/suncalcargs
 Read 6 arguments